Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/docs-conceptual/install-adv2.md

 The Azure AD Module is supported on the following Windows operating systems with the default version of Microsoft .NET Framework and Windows PowerShell: Windows 8.1, Windows 8, Windows 7, Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2.

-If your computer has all the prerequisites for the installation, you can run
+If your computer has all the prerequisites for the installation, to install the General Availability version of the module on your computer you can run

 ```powershell
 Install-Module AzureAD
 ```

-to install the General Availability version of the module on your computer.
 To install the public preview release, use

 ```powershell
 Install-module AzureADPreview